Gordonville, Pennsylvania: Spring sale and auction

 The Annual Spring Sale and Auction of the Gordonville Fire Company and Ambulance Association, held the second Saturday of March, is the largest event of its kind on the East Coast.
 A tradition since 1969, it draws about 12,000 people (about 4,500 registered bidders) to bid on farm machinery, horses, quilts, carriages, old stuff, and antiques.
 When not actively buying, people socialize, tourists observe, and some Old Order Amish and Old Order Mennonite youth play cornerball, a traditional and "acrobatic" game played with a small hard ball on a field of manure, mud, and straw.
 Though similar mud sale auctions abound in Lancaster County in the spring, none has as many people attending.
 Proceeds of the sale assist the upkeep of fire equipment.

-On 13 March 1993 the fire company auction was abruptly closed at 10:00 am by state police, who announced that an unseasonable snowfall would eventually block the roads, stranding people in town.
+On March 13, 1993 the fire company auction was abruptly closed at 10:00 am by state police, who announced that an unseasonable snowfall would eventually block the roads, stranding people in town.
 Most people were gone by 11:00 am.
 At noon the last people to attempt to leave, a family which actively volunteered with the fire company, ambulance, and the spring sale, discovered that the roads were actually impassable.
 The family was compelled to spend the night with friends in town.
-In the next 24 hours only 24 in of snow fell, but 50 to 60 mile per hour winds limited visibility and caused drifting snow to block the roads.
-During the blizzard the fire company's ambulance crew handled several emergencies, taking people by snowmobile to Bird-in-Hand where, due to nearly continuous plowing, it was still possible to travel to Lancaster city by highway.
+In the next 24 hours, only 24 in of snow fell, but 50 to 60 mile per hour winds limited visibility and caused drifting snow to block the roads.
+During the blizzard, the fire company's ambulance crew handled several emergencies, taking people by snowmobile to Bird-in-Hand where, due to nearly continuous plowing, it was still possible to travel to Lancaster city by highway.
 Sunday morning discovered very little activity.
 Roads were blocked by frozen four and five feet high snow drifts until the early afternoon.
 The auction field contained farm machinery and over a hundred carriages buried under snow.
 It was at least a week before things were normal.
-Some called it the snowfall of the century, but just three years later on 8 January 1996 a two-foot snowfall led to all roadways in 47 Pennsylvania counties being closed by the governor's order.
-Perhaps the fact that the 1993 snowstorm occurred in March made it seem worse than it actually was.
+Some called it the snowfall of the century, but on January 8, 1996, a two-foot snowfall led to all roadways in 47 Pennsylvania counties being closed by the governor's order.